 blockchains only permit a small number of transactions into blocks of transactions that are created in consistent time intervals. this limits their ability to handle large scale transaction volumes, but does make it easy to trust that after a predictable amount of time, it is virtually impossible for the transaction data to change.

 transactions on a DAG aren't grouped into sequential blocks and then frozen, transaction attributes such as is_parent, is_stable, is_spent and is_double_spent are recorded within the transaction records, not inferred by inclusion in a block.

-on a regular basis each node updates the status of all transaction output records older than 10 minutes from active to expired (from status = 1 to status = 2). those transaction outputs are no longer considered valid. each transaction_output older than 10 minutes can only exist with one of two possible states: spent or expired. they will never change from those potential states.
+on a regular basis each node updates the status of all transaction output records older than 10 minutes from active to hibernating (from status = 1 to status = 2). those transaction outputs are no longer considered valid to be spent, the transaction must be refreshed before they can be used.

 nodes that are online will automatically generate new transactions funded by their unspents that are approaching their expiration date. these automatic transactions can be identified in the database where table transaction.version equals 0b0. as subsequent versions of automatic transactions are released the version will increment to 0bb0, 0bc0, 0bd0 etc.

 these transactions are sent to an address belonging to the same private key (key identifier) that the unspent is associated with*.
 In other words, the node sends a transaction to itself. this causes the node balance to temporarily alternate from available to pending while the automatic transactions are verified by the network. the node can only perform these auto-consumption transactions on unspents related to the active wallet being used by the node.